-Due to my Elemental studies I developed a passion over two years ago: TAROT!!!
+Due to my Elemental studies I developed a passion over 4 years ago: TAROT!!!
 After I left behind the cliche of the fortune

 teller, I was stunned about the possiblities that Tarot and oracle cards have to offer to those who want to improve their lives.